haroonwaves/ramifyjs/app/content/docs/core/live-queries.md

 ## Live Queries

-**Live Queries** are the foundation of reactive applications built with Ramify DB.
+**Live Queries** are the foundation of reactive applications built with Ramify JS.
 Instead of performing one-off data fetches, Live Queries allow your application to observe specific collections and automatically react to changes.

 ### The Mechanism

-At its core, Ramify DB uses an observer pattern on every collection.
+At its core, Ramify JS uses an observer pattern on every collection.
 When a write operation (`add`, `put`, `update`, `delete`, or `clear`) occurs, the collection emits an event containing the affected primary keys.